rydawnshootingstar/graphQLOL/README.md

 # Enums

 Type that defines a set of constants.
 It can be used as a field like userRole where there are only 3 types of users - normal, editor, admin.
 So when we set the role for the user we don't wanna use any old String! we want it to be in those three.
 Enums are especially good for client-server data flows, since we can enforce what exactly they can send.

+# Prisma

+Prisma is an ORM that can be used with any backend/db.
+It introduces a graphql API to use with our database.
+This project will be using PostgreSQL.